Information Technology Program of Study

 Today, information technology influences almost every aspect of library management and services.
 Librarians must become proficient in using systems for a wide variety of tasks including circulation, acquisitions, cataloging, serial management, digitization, information storage and retrieval, and remote access for patrons.
 Given how quickly technology advances, it is critical to understand the concepts of such systems as well as how to use the current versions of software and hardware products.

-This specialization will prepare students for such positions as Technical Services Librarian, Systems Librarian, Digital Assets Manager, and Digital Curators.
+This area of interest will prepare students for such positions as Technical Services Librarian, Systems Librarian, Digital Assets Manager, and Digital Curators.
 These types of positions are most often available in academic, public, and special libraries.

 Students will take the four required courses in the MLIS degree program.